 - a multi-planetary society, where the resources of the solar system are available to the people of Earth.

 While all of these dimensions are essential, the project will especially examine and ethically evaluate how realistic and meaningful the rarely researched third point is.
 The problem shall be assessed making use of the philosophical and theological approach of a constructive-critical realism.
+Constructive-critical realism at its current development stage is basically the idea, that we live in one world with one science and one nature with many cultures and religions, which all contribute with their point of view to some degree to our always partial access to truth; and science certainly contributes most.

 The project is made possible